esterinJ/Disssertation/README.md

 - **/ncsi**: Useful adaptation of the National Cyber Security Index.
 - **/general**: There are scripts that have been used to optimize, adapt and retrieve documents, as weel as perfroming selection and filtering on datasets used on the project.

+## Latex
+The Latex section is store on this repository: https://github.com/esterinJ/Kojtari_Cyber_Lessons_EU since there was needed an sync operation with _Overleaf_.

 ## License

 This project is licensed under the GPL-3.0.
 Feel free to use, modify, and distribute the code and content within the terms of the license.